RESEARCH

 The COVID-19 pandemic was the first global infectious disease outbreak of the information era.
 The multitude of data gathered during the pandemic allows for a better understanding of the issue and the identification of the population’s vulnerabilities to future outbreaks of infectious respiratory disease.
 The project aims to identify the critical differences in mortality patterns between the regions of Poland and what factors stood behind them to help minimise the impact of future outbreaks.

-We gathered data from Statistics Poland (GUS) and its 2021 National Census, Ministry of Health, and academic literature in a handy SQL database and are crunching the numbers.
+We gathered data from Statistics Poland (GUS) and its 2021 National Census, Ministry of Health, and academic literature in a handy SQL database and are crunching the numbers using GLMs in R.

 IMPACT OF HOMOPHILY IN ADHERENCE TO ANTI-EPIDEMIC MEASURES ON THE SPREAD OF INFECTIOUS DISEASES IN SOCIAL NETWORKS

-Homophily is a sociological concept that individuals who share similar traits, such as age, gender, race, religion, occupation, worldview, political views, etc., are more likely to be attracted to and bond with each other.
-We are interested in how potential divisions along the adherence and non-adherence to measures aimed at limiting the spread of infectious disease can impact the dynamic of the epidemic.
-In particular, how does the depth of that division impact the two groups regarding the number of infected people in each group?
+Homophily is a sociological concept suggesting that individuals who share similar traits—such as age, gender, race, religion, occupation, worldview, or political beliefs—are more likely to be drawn to and form bonds with one another.
+We are investigating how potential divisions between compliance and non-compliance with measures designed to limit the spread of infectious diseases can influence the dynamics of an epidemic.
+Specifically, we aim to explore how the extent of such divisions affects the two groups, particularly in terms of the number of infected individuals within each group.

 GEOGRAPHY-INFORMED MODELLING ON THE PLAGUE OF JUSTINIAN (6TH C. A.D.)